The author is a guitarist and bassist with over 35 years of experience as a musician.

 Strats usually have three pickups.
-The classic Strat design features three single coils (SSS), but they are widely available with a humbucker as well (HSS).
-A 5-way switch activates the pickups in several different combinations, and each position of the selector switch presents a unique sound, from bluesy to rock to chickin-pickin country.
+The classic Strat design features three single-coils (SSS), but they are widely available with a humbucker as well, as in the HSS Strat.
+A 5-way switch activates the pickups in several different combinations, and each position of the selector switch presents a unique sound, from blues to rock to chicken-picking country.

 In this way, a Strat offers a greater variety of tonal possibilities compared to the Les Paul.

 The hardware on a Strat is a little more complex than a Les Paul.
 Strats have bridges with a vibrato feature.
 This can be an interesting effect, but can also account for tuning instability and a little extra TLC when it comes to maintenance and setup.

 On the positive side, working on a Strat is generally easier than a Les Paul.
 For instance, replacing a neck on a Les Paul would require work by a professional luthier, whereas you can replace a Strat neck yourself in a few minutes.